jic-dtool/dtool-cache-manager/specification.rst

 .. code-block:: python

     def item_num_times_accessed(uri, uuid):
-        # Return the number of times an item has been accessed.
+        """Return the number of times an item has been accessed."""

     def item_last_time_accessed(uri, uuid):
-        # Return the datetime when the item was last accessed.
+        """Return the datetime when the item was last accessed."""

     def item_num_days_since_last_accessed(uri, uuid):
-        # Return the number of days since the item was last accessed.
+        """Return the number of days since the item was last accessed."""

 There will also be helper functions for finding out summary statistics about the cache: